copystar/bibliomancy/oblique_strategies_divined.md

 ## October 17, 2016

->"Our Fraternity, therefor, becomes a valuable, necessary, and complementary adjunct to the College.
+>"Our Fraternity, therefore, becomes a valuable, necessary, and complementary adjunct to the College.
 _from_ The golden book of Tau Kappa Epsilon, 1899-1949.
 Leddy Library: LJ 75 .T37 L4
 http://primo.uwindsor.ca/UWINDSOR:ALMA:UWINDSOR_ALMA21231662630002181